 Personal Guarantees, as their name suggests, are legally binding contracts whereby a company member, often a director, specifically signs away the limited liability.
 Commonly, directors will place their family home on the line in order to secure a business loan of some kind.

-Personal guarantees are the most common reason for a director to find a personal asset such as a house up for sale to repay a corporate debt.
+Personal guarantees are the most common reason for a director to find a personal asset such as a house up for sale, to repay a corporate debt.

-Baliffs Have No Powers of Seizure for Personal Assets
+Bailiffs Have No Powers of Seizure for Personal Assets

-Baliffs have no legal mandate to remove personal assets in any situation.
+Bailiffs have no legal mandate to remove personal assets in any situation.
 They can take business assets, but only items which belong to the company, and nothing on hire-purchase.

 Goods they can seize include:

 - Office equipment